minj12/Node.js-MySQL/README.md

 My goal is to make an interface that works swhere user buys items based on what they see in the catalogue using node based client.

 ### Deployment
-Clone the repo
+1.Clone the repo
-npm install
+2.npm install
-Access terminal
+3.Access terminal
-cd Bamazon
+4.cd Bamazon
-node bamazonCustomer.js
+5.node bamazonCustomer.js
-Run client and follow prompt
+6.Run client and follow prompt